tamzi/ReadMe-MasterTemplates/android/android.md

-# You can reame this file to be the README.md of your project. or just copy, paste and edit its contents
+## You can rename this file to be the README.md of your project. or just copy, paste and edit its contents

-## App Name
+# App Name

 **App Name** is an app for this an athat wand generallay aimas to bla bla bla.